sumanray12/leet_code/README.md

-# My Scripts
+# Leet-Code Solutions

-1. *Email Validation* - This script will check if an email is valid or not.
+This repository will have all solutions.